auniquesun/CrossPoint-DDP/README.md

     cd data
     source download_data.sh
     ```
-2. The directories of the downloaded datasets should be organized as follows
+2. The directories of the downloaded datasets should be organized as follows.
     ```
     |- CrossPoint-DDP
     |---- data